timraay/FeedbackBot/README.md

 Feedback can be created in two ways.
 Users can run the `f!new <feed>` command, or trigger a trigger.
 When triggered, a private channel is created in the same channel category the feed is in.
 If there are labels available, it will first prompt you to choose one.
 Once that's done, you can write your actual feedback in a single message, additionally including an attachment.
 Finally, it will show you what your feedback will look like and ask you to confirm before sending it.
 If you decline, you can type your message again.
 When the feedback is done the channel will be removed again.

+Users can only create (or edit) one feedback message at a time.

 ### Viewing feedback

 Feedback is sent to the feed's channel.
 Anyone with access to that channel can thus see the feedback message.
-Moderators however can also see a more detailed look of the feedback elsewhere using the `f!feedback <feed> <feedback>`, "feed" being the shortname or index of the feed and "feedback" being the ID each feedback gets (the number after the hashtag).
-Currently it is not possible to edit feedback.
-Alternatively, moderators can list all feedback sent by a specific user using the command `f!fb user <user>`.
+Moderators however can also see a more detailed look of the feedback using the command `f!feedback <feed> <feedback>`, "feed" being the shortname or index of the feed and "feedback" being the ID each feedback gets (the number after the hashtag).

+Alternatively, moderators can list feedback as well using the command `f!feedback [user <user>] [feed <feed>] [label <label>]`.
+This command doesn't require any arguments, but you can include filter options to tighten up the results.
+You can filter by author, feed, and label.
+You can add more than one filter, too.
+Their order doesn't matter.

-### Deleting feedback
+### Editing and deleting feedback

-Just like creating it, feedback can be deleted in two ways.
-You can use the command, `f!fb <feed> <feedback> delete`, or simply delete the feedback message.
-When feedback is being created, both the creator and moderators can cancel it by typing "cancel" at the right time.
+After creating feedback, the author can still edit or delete it.
+You do this by adding a reaction to any feedback message made by you.
+Reacting with "✍️" (`:writing_hand:`) will open a channel for you, similar to one that is opened when creating feedback.
+Reacting with "🗑️" (`:waste_basket:`) will delete the feedback.
+As a moderator, you can do this for any feedback message.

+Additionally, moderators can delete feedback using the command `f!fb <feed> <feedback> delete`.
+Simply deleting the feedback message is also an option.

 ## Permissions & Moderation

 By default, the only thing members can do is create feedback.
 Though, there's two different types of permissions you can assign to a role, to then grant to specific users.

 The first permission level is moderator.
-This will give users access to view feedback, view feedback creation channels, and delete them.
+This will give users access to view, edit and delete feedback, even while it's being created.
 They can also export feedback using the `f!export [(csv|json)]` command.

 The second permission level is administrator.
 This includes all the permissions a moderator has, as well as the ability to create, modify and delete feeds, labels and triggers.
 Admins can also change the roles these permissions are assigned to, as well as the bot's prefix, using `f!config`.